 The “Interest Charge Calculation” section of your Amex statement will include your current annual interest rate for both new purchases and cash advances, the amount of your balance that is subject to each interest rate, and the number of days in the billing period.
 If you have an introductory 0% APR, it will also be listed here, along with the date the promotional rate will expire.

-You will need good to excellent credit to qualify for an American Express credit card with a 0% interest rate.
-That’s a credit score from 700 to 749 (good) and 750+ (excellent).
+You will need at least good credit to qualify for an American Express credit card with a 0% interest rate.
 American Express will also review your payment history, employment, income, your level of debt, and other factors.
 If you’re applying for a business credit card, your personal credit history will play a significant role in the evaluation process.

 To find the interest rate on your credit card, look at your cardmember agreement and your monthly credit card statements.
 Your interest rate will be there in the form of an annual percentage rate (APR).
 But as “annual” implies, an APR is the cumulative interest rate for a whole year, which isn’t all that helpful for calculating actual interest charges from day to day or month to month.… read full answer